 Click on “Sign Up, It’s Free”

-Note: With a free basic Zoom account, there is a 40 minute limit on meetings.
-If you think you’ll be having longer meetings, you can upgrade to a premium Zoom account for longer meetings and added features.
+Note: With a free account, there is a 40 minute limit on meetings.
+If you think you’ll be having longer meetings, you can upgrade from the free version to a premium Zoom account for longer video meetings and added features.

-How to Open a Zoom Room/Start a Meeting
+How to Open a Zoom Room/Start a New Meeting

 Once you’ve created your account and logged in, it will take you to your profile page.
-From there, click on “Host a Meeting” from the top right side of your screen to start host a meeting.
-You can choose from the drop down whether to host with or without video.
+From there, click on “Host a Meeting” from the top right side of your screen to start to host a meeting.
+You can choose from the drop-down toolbar whether to host with or without video on.

 You may receive a prompt that looks like this.

 All you need to do is click “Open zoom.us” and it will open your Zoom meeting